florianjeanmart/project/public/components/angular-bootstrap-datetimepicker/README.md

 ![Datetimepicker year view](https://raw.github.com/dalelotts/angular-bootstrap-datetimepicker/master/screenshots/year.png)

-This view allows the myself to select the year for the target date.
+This view allows the user to select the year for the target date.
 If the year view is the minView, the date will be set to midnight on the first day of the year

 ## Month view

 ![Datetimepicker month view](https://raw.github.com/dalelotts/angular-bootstrap-datetimepicker/master/screenshots/month.png)

-This view allows the myself to select the month in the selected year.
+This view allows the user to select the month in the selected year.
 If the month view is the minView, the date will be set to midnight on the first day of the month.

 ## Day view (Default)

 ![Datetimepicker day view](https://raw.github.com/dalelotts/angular-bootstrap-datetimepicker/master/screenshots/day.png)

-This view allows the myself to select the the day of the month, in the selected month.
+This view allows the user to select the the day of the month, in the selected month.
 If the day view is the minView, the date will be set to midnight on the day selected.

 ## Hour view

 ![Datetimepicker hour view](https://raw.github.com/dalelotts/angular-bootstrap-datetimepicker/master/screenshots/hour.png)

-This view allows the myself to select the hour of the day, on the selected day.
+This view allows the user to select the hour of the day, on the selected day.
 If the hour view is the minView, the date will be set to the beginning of the hour on the day selected.

 ## Minute view

 ![Datetimepicker minute view](https://raw.github.com/dalelotts/angular-bootstrap-datetimepicker/master/screenshots/minute.png)

-This view allows the myself to select a specific time of day, in the selected hour.
+This view allows the user to select a specific time of day, in the selected hour.
 By default, the time is displayed in 5 minute increments.
 The <code>minuteStep</code> property controls the increments of time displayed.
 If the minute view is the minView, which is is by default, the date will be set to the beginning of the hour on the day selected.